 Prepare the dough:

 - Mix the glutinous rice flour with salt, and sugar.
 Stir to combine.
-Make a well in a center and pour in the hot pandan juice.
-Add oil to the water and use a rubber spatula to start stirring until it forms a crumbly dough.
-When cool enough to handle, use your hand to knead the dough into a soft, pliable and shiny dough.
+Make a well in a center and pour in the hot pandan juice. use a rubber spatula to start stirring until it forms a crumbly dough.
+When cool enough to handle, use your hand to knead the dough and add the oil and continue to knead into a soft, pliable and shiny dough.
 Cover and let them rest for 10 minutes

 Prepare the filling: